trieschlab/MIMo/README.md

 This behaviour can be changed with two parameters during initialization of the environment.
   1. `goals_in_observation` : If this parameter is False, the goal entries will not be included in the observation space.
 By default set to True.
   2. `done_active` : If this parameter is True, `done` is True if either `_is_success` or `_is_failure` returns True.
 If set to False, `done` is always False.
 By default set to False.
 Note that this behaviour is defined in the `_is_done` function.
 If you overwrite this function you can ignore this parameter.

-## Installation:

-First install mujoco and mujoco-py following their instructions.
-Then clone this repository, install other dependencies with `pip install -r requirements.txt` and finally run `pip install -e .`

 ## Sensor modules